iondv/framework/docs/en/2_system_description/metadata_structure/meta_scheme.md

 >Meta class + Class attributes = Display attributes on the form (the user interface)

 **Meta navigation** adjusts the position of elements in the navigation block.
-The meta navigation is divided into the meta string navigation and the meta section navigation.
+The meta navigation is divided into the meta node navigation and the meta section navigation.

 ## Name of meta files: